bjork24/google-calendar-slack-status/README.md

 ### Part 1: Setting up your Node server on Heroku ###
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
-1. Deploy this repo to Heroku by clicking the big button that says “Deploy to Heroku.”
+1. Deploy this repo to Heroku by clicking the big purple button that says “Deploy to Heroku.”
 2. Give your app a unique name.
 This will be part of your server’s URL, so make it memorable!
 3. Paste your Slack user token, which you can find here, into the SLACK_TOKEN field.
 Choose the workspace you’d like to use, and copy (or generate) the token.
 4. Put a secret word or phrase in the SECRET_TOKEN field.
 You might even sprinkle in some emoji if you’re feeling particularly 😏.